How to Stop the Washing Machine from Walking

 Is your washing machine taking a stroll around the laundry room?
-Washing uneven loads or resting the washer on uneven flooring can cause the appliance to vibrate excessively and move around the laundry room (scientists have labeled the behavior, "walking”).
+Washing uneven loads or resting the washer on uneven flooring can cause the appliance to vibrate excessively and move around the laundry room (scientists have labeled the behavior “walking”).
 In case you had any doubt, it’s totally not supposed to be doing that.
 But it’s a problem that has plagued front-loading washing machines for years.
-Here’s how to stop it.
+Here’s how to stop your washing machine from moving.

 Yes.
-The walking effect can can damage both the machine and floors.
-Plus it’s just plain annoying if the washer keeps crawling out from underneath a counter or out of line with the dryer.
+The walking effect can damage both the machine and floors.
+Plus, it’s just plain annoying if the washer keeps crawling out from underneath a counter or out of line with the dryer.